-Response: The density for the proposed Project is at 28.35 units per acre, which is less than the density of 32 units per acre permitted under the underlying NBRA zoning.
+Response: The density for the proposed Project is at 48 units per acre.
 This density is consistent with or, in some cases, less than the density of projects in the vicinity of this site.

 Floor Area Ratio:

 Building floor area ratio (F.A.R.) should be consistent with the proposed use, and as required under the Central Beach Area.